maevesullivan14/Maeve_Sullivan_Portfolio/README.md

 ***
 #### Grade Calculator
  - I created an advanced and highly functional Excel algorithm that generates a letter grade based on users varying assignment scores and weights.

  ![](/grade_calc.png)
  ![](/grade_calcuulator.png)

+ - Inital Project Idea:

- - I came up with the idea of a grade calculator as I wanted a sheet that would automatically generate my grade for classes in medical school which helped reduce test anxiety.
+ I came up with the idea of a grade calculator as I wanted a sheet that would automatically generate my grade for classes in medical school which helped reduce test anxiety.
+ - Tools I Used:

  I utilized Excel and its numerous advanced functions such as “if statements” that allowed me to create equations and formats resulting in automatic calculations.

+ - Challenges I Faced:

  I faced challenges when creating “if statements”.
 At first, my equations and formats would not generate an F, even when the grades inputted should have yielded this letter.
 I faced this by watching professional videos that helped explain the complicated and advanced algorithms of Excel.

+ - Result:

  I created a sheet in Excel that allowed the user to enter their grades on assignments and the respective weight of the assignments, which ultimately was able to automatically generate a letter grade.